Outgoing Student Mobility for Studies

 3. To hold a minimum score of 70 in the language exam to be administered by the Department of Foreign Languages

-Students applying for the Erasmus+ Program sit an English exam organized by GTU Department of Foreign Languages.
-The exam consists of questions to assess reading, writing, listening, and speaking skills.
-As a result of the exam, the student is expected to score at least 70 points to be considered successful.
-However, students who have obtained a minimum score of 70 from YDS /E-YDS / YÖKDİL / E-YÖKDİL exam within the last five years and equivalent scores from equivalent exams (TOEFL IBT and so on) (please see YÖK conversion table) are exempted from the foreign language exam when they submit these documents.
+Students applying for the Erasmus+ Program sit the English exam organized by GTU Department of Foreign Languages.
+The exam consists of questions to assess their reading, writing, listening, and speaking skills.
+As a result of the exam, the student is expected to score at least 70 points to be deemed successful.
+However, students who have obtained a minimum score of 70 in the YDS /E-YDS / YÖKDİL / E-YÖKDİL exam within the last five years and equivalent scores in equivalent exams (TOEFL IBT and so on) (please see YÖK equivalency table) are exempted from the foreign language exam if they submit their certificates.
 IELTS Exam is not accepted.

 4. The department has an inter-institutional agreement:

-The deadline for a new inter-institutional agreement is the application start date.
+The deadline for a new inter-institutional agreement to be made is the application start date.

 If the department does not have an inter-institutional agreement, students cannot benefit from study mobility.